 Evidence is a crucial ingredient to any dispute.
 When insurance companies or defense lawyers scour social media platforms, they search for evidence that contradicts your sworn testimony.
 Hunter Law advises complete honesty about any injuries or medical expenses.

-• Inadvertent posts can do substantial harm to your argument.
+- Inadvertent posts can do substantial harm to your argument.
 If your case involves limited movement, posting a picture of your kids at the bowling alley could be used to argue that you aren’t as injured as you claim to be.
-Who took the picture?
+Who took the photo?

-• Advising friends and family against posting your case details is the strongest advice.
+- Advising friends and family not to post your case details is the strongest advice.
 Inadvertent statements on how much money you plan to make or what you plan to purchase will do more harm than good.

 Florida and Social Media

-In personal injury cases, many people object to using social media accounts for proving wrong-doing on the grounds of vagueness and a violation of the right to privacy.
-Many attorneys for defendants point to Florida’s Fourth District of Appeals opinion in Nucci v.
+In personal injury cases, many people object to using social media accounts to prove wrongdoing on the grounds that it is vague and violates the right to privacy.
+Many attorneys for defendants point to Florida’s Fourth District Court of Appeals opinion in Nucci v.
 Target Corp.

 The plaintiff slipped and fell in a Target Store.
 Target’s attorney pointed to 1285 photographs Nucci posted to her Facebook profile and later deleted.
-The court held that photographs posted to a networking site are not privileged and not protected by a right of privacy.
+The court held that photographs posted on a social networking site are neither privileged nor protected by a privacy right.

 Your attorney at Hunter Law (813) 287-2227 will provide expert guidance at every step